isomerpages/moe-clementipri/_our-curriculum/Physical Education.md

 <br>The carnival collaborates with National Day celebrations and features
 a suite of booths that expose pupils to games and activities beyond PE, Art and Music lessons.
-In line with the National Day theme, these booths are also closely associated with Singapore in the 2h carnival period, Clementians have the opportunity to engage in booths activities and a FTGP package that build their understanding about Singapore.</p>
+In line with the National Day theme, these booths are also closely associated with Singapore in the 2 hour carnival period, Clementians have the opportunity to engage in various station activities and a FTGP package that build their understanding about Singapore.</p>